-No City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area # 6.
-There are storm sewer improvement and regional detention facilities on the existing CIPs for Little Joe Creek along with Master Drainage Plan recommendations that are not yet on the CIPs.
+No City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area #7.
+There are storm sewer improvement and regional detention facilities on the existing CIPs for the Swan, Travis Park and Crow Creek basins along with Master Drainage Plan recommendations that are not yet on the CIPs.
 None are presently funded.